ZtheLeader/useless-facts-app-zain/THOUGHTS_BEHIND_THINGS.md

 ## ⏳ What would I add more to the application if I had more time?
-I'm a frontend guy and I wanted to make the application much more better in terms of look and feel but also user experience.
-I would add ARIA standard accesbility, support of dark/light theme probably more animations.
+- I'm a frontend guy and I wanted to make the application much more better in terms of look and feel but also user experience.
+I would add ARIA standard accessability, support of dark/light theme probably more animations.

-Also, I'm not 100% with the way my search bar works.
+- Also, I'm not 100% with the way my search bar works.
 It does the job but I have some more ideas for it.

-Though I was initially satisfied with Material design, later I felt that I could have created an even better experience with [PrimeNG](https://primeng.org/)
+- Though I was initially satisfied with Material design, later I felt that I could have created an even better experience with [PrimeNG](https://primeng.org/)

 ## 🤖 Did I take help from ChatGPT/Gemini?